Quote Searching has shifted at Google with an Updated Continuation Patent

 performing audio analysis on the audio content to identify a quote in the audio content; determining the user as an author of the audio content based on recognizing the user as the speaker of the audio content; identifying, based on words or phrases extracted from the quote, one or more subject entities associated with the quote;

-If you want to read about how this patent was originally intended to work, I wrote about the original granted patent that was granted in 2017.
-The continuation patent was granted last spring.
-The first version tells us about finding quotes looking at knowledge graph entries.
+You may want to read about how this patent was originally intended to work.
+I wrote about the original granted patent from 2017 (link above).
+The continuation patent came out last spring.
+The first version tells us about quote searching by looking at knowledge graph entries.

-Mentions of a “knowledge graph” were removed from the newer claim.
-It also says it is looking for audio content, and performing analysis on audio content to collect quotes from entities.
+Mentions of a “knowledge graph” are no longer in the newer patent’s claims.
+It also says it is looking for audio content and performing analysis on audio content to collect quotes from entities.

-What this update tells me is that Google is relying less on finding quote information from knowledge base sources.
+This update tells me that Google is relying less on finding quote information from knowledge base sources.

 They are working on finding quote information by performing audio analysis.
-They seem to want to rely less on people updating a knowledge graph, and more on automated programs to crawl content on the web and analyze it and index it.
+They seem to want to rely less on people updating a knowledge graph and more on automated programs to crawl content on the web, analyze it, and index it.

 This does look like they want to scale on a web level without relying upon people to record quotes from others.

-I am seeing videos at the top of results when I search for quotes from movies, and that have been reported upon in the news.
-Like President Trump referring to a phone call he had with the leader of Ukraine as a “perfect phone call.”
+I see videos at the top of the results when searching for quotes from movies and reporting in the news.
+President Trump referred to a phone call he had with Ukraine as a “perfect phone call.”

 Note that Google is showing videos as search results for that quote.

-I searched for quotes that I knew from history and from Movies.
-I am seeing those at or near the top of search results in videos with those quotes in them.
-That isn’t proof Google is using audio from videos as the sources of those quotes, but it isn’t a surprise after seeing how this patent has changed.
+I searched for quotes that I knew from history and Movies.
+I see those at or near the top of search results in videos with those quotes in them.
+Of course, that isn’t proof Google is using audio from videos as the sources of those quotes, but it isn’t a surprise after seeing how this patent has changed.

-Has Google gotten that much better at understanding what is said in videos and indexing such content?
+Has Google gotten that much better at understanding videos and indexing such content?
 It may be telling us that they have more confidence in how they have indexed video content.
-I would still recommend making transcripts of any videos that you publish to the web, to be safe in making sure content from a video gets indexed correctly.
-But it is possible that Google has gotten better at understanding audio in videos.
+I would still recommend making transcripts of any videos you publish to the web to ensure content from a video gets indexed correctly.
+But Google may have gotten better at understanding audio in videos.

-This change may be one triggered by an understanding of the intent behind quote searches.
-When someone searches for a quote, they may care less about who said something, and more interested in watching or hearing them say it.
-This would be a motivation for making sure that a video appears rank high in search results.
+This change may work with an understanding of the intent behind quote searching.
+When someone searches for a quote, they may care less about who said something and are more interested in watching or hearing them say it.
+This would be a motivation for making sure that a video appears to rank high in search results.